Chapter Four: The Call

 She laughed lightly, then caught herself and cleared her throat.
 “I’m not actually from here.
 I’m just in the city for the day.
 My uncle passed, and I have to go back home… to Petaluma.”

-She paused, looking slightly embarrassed for a second, like she'd shared too much. but then continued anyways, “Apparently he left me his little farm.
+She paused.. looking slightly embarrassed for a second.
+As if she'd shared too much, but then continued anyways, “Apparently he left me his little farm.
 Chickens.
 A fig tree.
 I don’t know the first thing about either.”

 Her voice trailed off into a quiet laugh.